UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 - Rk_Year = Team Ranking
 - DBPM = Defensive Box Plus-Minus

-There are still some highly correlated features, but we proceed with these 10 and save them to a `df_selected.csv` to use for modeling.
+There are still some highly correlated features, but we proceed with these ten and save them to [df_selected.csv](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Data%20Files/df_selected.csv) to use for modeling.

 #### Modeling

-In `Models.ipynb`, we use `modeling.py` to train and test only the ensemble and tree-based methods, as these are best suited for our next task — finding the best model we can and using the feature importance scores to inform our index design.
+In [Models.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/Models.ipynb), we use the `train_models` function from [modeling.py](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Python%20Modules/modeling.py) to train and test only the ensemble and tree-based methods, as these are best suited for our next task — finding the best model we can and using the feature importance scores to inform our index design.

-In `Test.ipynb`, we load in the selected features, the training dataset, the testing dataset containing the data for the 2018–22 seasons, and the best model from `Models.ipynb`.
+In [Test.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/Test.ipynb), we load in the selected features, the training dataset, the testing dataset containing the data for the 2018–22 seasons, and the best model from [Models.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Jupyter%20Notebooks/Models.ipynb).
 We filter the training and testing data to include only the selected features.

-We then perform an 80-20 train/test split of the training data and test the best model from `Models.ipynb`.
+We then perform an 80-20 train/test split of the training data and test the best model.
 Next, we use the best model to predict the mvp_share for the 2018–22 seasons and compare the predicted values to the actual values.

 The Results and Testing sections below discuss the modeling results.